binkley/homebrewery-files/witch.md

 - **Dominate Beast** <br>
   Strongly control a _beast_.
   You will pay the cost later, but right now your goals are all that matter.

-- **Legend Lore** <br>
-  Learn about other people, places or events, now or in the past.
-  Most folk are astonished at your wisdom but you know how the trick is done, and the key is fame.

 - **Suggestion** <br>
   One whisper takes root and they obey before they’ve thought it through.